pinacai/PINAC_Workspace/README.md

 <br />

+PINAC Workspace is a modern-looking _privacy-first_ AI chat for desktops, seamlessly blending Electron and React for a modern user experience.
+Unlock the full potential of AI with unparalleled simplicity and user-friendliness, while enjoying ultimate freedom and privacy.

-## What is PINAC Workspace ?
+## Why PINAC Workspace ?

 PINAC Workspace simplifies AI use for everyone, allowing users to get high-quality results without complex prompts.
-Our easy-to-use beautiful desktop app allows you to express your needs in simple language and receive optimal outcomes.
+Our easy-to-use beautiful desktop app allows you to express your needs in simple language and it applies the expert-level prompt on top of it after identifying the user's specific requirement so that users receive optimal outcomes.
 This empowers users to tap into powerful AI capabilities, saving time and boosting creativity across various fields.

 ## 🎨 App Interface

 Introducing our distraction-free, user-friendly app interface with three stunning themes.
-Designed to help you stay focused and productive.
+Designed to help you stay focused and productive. it comes with three themes,
 <br />

 <img src="https://github.com/pinacai/PINAC_Workspace/blob/main/assets/Dawn_%26_Dusk.jpg" alt="Dawn & Dusk Screenshot">